CricHeroes

 Example:

-If a bowler oversteps while delivering the ball, it’s called a no-ball.
-The batsman then gets a free hit, and even if they get caught out, they remain safe.
+If a bowler oversteps while delivering the ball, the umpire calls a no-ball.
+The batsman then gets a free hit, and even if a fielder catches them, they remain not out.

-The LBW rule allows a batsman to be dismissed if the ball strikes any part of his body (usually the leg) in line with the stumps, and the umpire believes the ball would have hit the stumps if not for the batsman’s body.
+The LBW rule allows the umpire to dismiss a batsman if the ball strikes any part of the body (usually the leg) in line with the stumps, and the umpire believes the ball would have hit the stumps if the body had not blocked it.

 Example: